go-vela/site/content/plugins/tutorials/ruby.md

       url: http://vela.localhost.com
       method: POST
       body: |
-        This is a sample Vela plugin written with Go
+        This is a sample Vela plugin written with Ruby
 ```